hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

   * `simplestate` ([Data Sharing](../interop/data-sharing.md)): supports simple transactions (`Create`, `Read`, `Update`, `Delete`) involving storage and lookup of <key, value> pairs.
   * `simplestatewithacl` ([Data Sharing](../interop/data-sharing.md)): identical to `simplestate` but with extra security features to ensure that the Weaver infrastructure cannot be bypassed by a malicious client of the network.
   * `simpleasset` ([Asset Exchange](../interop/asset-exchange.md)): supports creation, modification, transfer, and deletion, as well as locking, unlocking, and claiming, of simple bonds and tokens (examples of non-fungible and fungible assets respectively).
-  * `simpleassetandinterop` ([Asset Exchange](../interop/asset-exchange.md)): identical to `simpleasset` but where the locking, unlocking, and claiming logic is imported as a library in the chaincode rather than available in the common Fabric Interoperaton Chaincode (a Weaver component).
+  * `simpleassetandinterop` ([Asset Exchange](../interop/asset-exchange.md)): identical to `simpleasset` but where the locking, unlocking, and claiming logic is imported as a library in the chaincode rather than available in the common Fabric Interoperation Chaincode (a Weaver component).
   * `simpleassettransfer` ([Asset Exchange](../interop/asset-exchange.md) or [Asset Transfer](../interop/asset-transfer.md)): augmentation of `simpleasset` with asset pledging, claiming, and reclaiming features for cross-network transfers.

 _Note_: for new users, we recommend testing the Data Sharing feature first with the `simplestate` contract.
 To test the other modes, you can simply [tear down](#tear-down-the-setup) the Fabric networks and restart them with the appropriate chaincodes installed.